It's an easy and engaging way to inform people about exactly what it is that you do.

 Firstly, you need to get the basics right.
-You may well have an interesting and engaging personality and some great content ready for your video blog.
-But if the video is poorly shot, dimly lit, or the camera is pointing at your torso rather than your lovely face, it just isn’t going to have the impact you’re hoping for.
+You may have an exciting and engaging personality and great content ready for your video blog.
+But if the video is poorly shot, dimly lit, or the camera is pointing at your torso rather than your lovely face, it just isn't going to have the impact you're hoping for.

-There are a few vital things you will need to create a visually appealing video blog: good video blog editing software, a good quality camera and a microphone.
-You should also make sure you’re looking presentable and the space around you is tidy and inviting.
+You will need a few vital things to create a visually appealing video blog: good video blog editing software, a good quality camera, and a microphone.
+You should also make sure you look presentable, and the space around you is tidy and inviting.

-After getting the visuals right, you need to make sure that you have something to say.
+After getting the visuals right, you need to ensure that you have something to say.
 Write a script if you need to!
-Add some jokes if that’s your style.
+Add some jokes if that's your style.
 Be natural.
-But above all make sure that you’re clear on your message and how to get it across.
+But above all, make sure that you're clear on your message and how to get it across.

-Whether you are introducing your business with an initial post or showcasing a new product, it is important to be clear about what it is you want your viewers to take away from the latest vlog.
+Whether you are introducing your business with an initial post or showcasing a new product, it is essential to be clear about what you want your viewers to take away from the latest vlog.
 Use pictures and other visuals if it helps!

 Timing your vlog posts